 Making the Most of Lockdown

 The player can hone their skills, improve coordination, develop balance and fitness when working alone with a ball.
 It is true that we always need to have training within a team structure.
-But the best train on their own.
+But the best players train on their own as well.
 With the lockdown over the past months the player can take advantage of the opportunity to work alone.
 At at team training there can be 15-20 players.
 The coaches job is to put a balanced team together in a tactical setup.
 Developing each individuals players technical weaknesses at team training is not possible.
 Rarely do you see a training where each player is working with a ball mastering the techniques needed to play in the way we just spoke about.
 Much of the training has a ball within a group of players.
 That will never equate to the number of touches a player could do if they had a ball to themselves.
-Those extra touches develop the technical skills to make the game easier when you train them with intensity and at a high speed.
+Those extra touches develop the technical skills to make the game easier.
+Especially when trained with proper intensity and speed.
 Going though the motions will not have the same benefit.
 So, the player should challenge themselves to execute the moves at faster pace and for longer duration with less to no mistakes.